zachseifts/aegir_deployment/README.md

         build             Creates or migrates an Aegir site to a new or existing platform. build_platform    Builds a new platform.
-        clear_all_caches  Clears the drupal cache and varnish cache for a site. import_site       Imports a site into the frontend. install_site      Provisions a new site.
+        clear_all_caches  Clears the drupal cache and varnish cache for a site. drush_make        Runs drush make on a make file. import_site       Imports a site into the frontend. install_site      Provisions a new site.
         migrate_site      Migrates a site to a platform.